VivoSorhie/edinburgh-airbnb-pricing/README.md

 | `calendar.csv` | Daily price and availability for each listing (June 2019 – June 2020) |
 | `reviews.csv` | Review timestamps used to derive host activity tiers |

 > **Note:** Raw data files are not included in this repo due to size.
-Download them from the source above.
+Download them from the source [here](https://www.kaggle.com/datasets/thoroc/edinburgh-inside-airbnb).

 ## Methodology